picturae/xml-validator/README.md

 # xml-validator
-Php xml validator which allows validation of DOMDocument against multiple schemas
+Validator which allows validation of DOMDocument against multiple schemas which are contained in it.